-Used car price reductions during October
+Used car price reductions during October and November

-This month has seen some extraordinary changes in used values.
-Although the macroeconomic situation and underlying trading conditions were unchanged, there was a distinct change in remarketing performance about a third of the way through the calendar month.
-As mentioned in our customer webinars, we expected used value reductions through the final quarter of the year to be heavier than normal seasonal movements, but the speed of the reductions in the past 2 weeks has been considerably faster than expected, with the final monthly movement likely to be in line with the biggest October fall on record (-3.5% in October 2008 in the midst of the Financial Crisis).
-Some models have fallen so far in a matter of days that some level of stabilisation is expected, whereas any models which see increased volume coming to market are likely to see further drops in value.
+The market realignment has continued this month and has again seen some extraordinary changes in used values.
+Although remarketing performance remains well below what would normally be expected in terms of performance against cap Clean, there have been some tentative signs on some models that some level of stabilisation is on the way and feedback from some larger vendors is less negative than at the same time last month.
+As mentioned in our customer webinars, we expected used value reductions through the final guarter of the year to be heavier than normal seasonal movements, but the speed of the reductions in the past 6 weeks has been considerably faster than expected, with November's final monthly movement coming in at -4.2%; the joint biggest November fall on record (previous highest was -4.2% in November 2009).
+Some models have fallen so far in a matter of weeks that some level of stabilisation is expected, whereas any models which see increased volume coming to market are likely to see further drops in value.
+Behaviour of retailers is also likely to determine which vehicles have further to fall - some dealers are setting retail prices in line with what is being advertised, while others are simply applying a standard margin to the prices that cars have been bought for.
 As previously explained, we are now most of the way through a period where bulging order banks at the largest fleets are being fulfilled, resulting in a short-term glut of used volume.
 This is likely to ease as we enter 2024 and the further the year progresses, the more the market will feel the benefit of reduced new car registrations through the pandemic translating into lower levels of used car supply and subsequent improvements in used values.